jakezatecky/work-etc-client-php/README.md

 $email    = 'youremail@mail.com';
 $password = 'yourpassword';

-// Authenticate with WORK[etc] get access to the API
+// Authenticate with WORK[etc] and get access to the API
 $api = \WorkEtcClient\WorkEtcClient::connect($domain, $email, $password);

 // Invoke an operation without any parameters